PGY1 Community Pharmacy

 The resident will spend a major portion of his/her time providing direct care and education to patients.
 This will be both at the pharmacy and in affiliated practice sites.
 The resident will also be involved with the marketing of these services.
-Each resident will be expected to develop and implement additional services as well as to expand existing services at their primary practice site.
-Additional clinical experience may be gained through various elective rotations, such as Drug Information and Ambulatory Care.
+Each resident will be expected to develop and implement additional clinical services as well as to expand existing services at their primary practice site.
+Additional clinical experience will be gained through various elective rotations, such as Drug Information and Ambulatory Care.

 The resident will learn the fundamentals of teaching during a teaching development series.
 These teaching skills will be applied during the Nonprescription Therapeutics course for second-year Doctor of Pharmacy students in didactic and case discussion sessions, as well as in various Pharmaceutical Care Skills Lab sessions.
 The resident assists in precepting Doctor of Pharmacy fourth-year students and has opportunities for providing continuing education programs for patients and healthcare practitioners.
 A certificate will be awarded to residents who complete the teaching development series.

 The resident will develop and complete a residency research project.
 The project will be presented at UNC's Research in Education and Practice Symposium as well as at APhA's Annual Meeting.